RubeusCrane/hello-world/README.md

 Now, I learned branches,commits etc.

-Maybe, I'm late to open an GitHub account but I'm started and I'll learn o.O
+Maybe, I'm late to open an GitHub account but I started and I'll learn o.O

 I'm a computer engineering student in IZTECH/Turkey.